Bradford-Miller/s79-simulator/README.md

 At that point we should be able to go to the next level and look at SCHEME-86 (AIM-1040) and improvements there, finally getting to the final phase where we focus on the distributed/comms side (getting back to Hewitt Actors) and look at how to build a "distributed SCHEME" supercomputing system!

+## Contact

+Ideally, posting bugs in the project or repository would be the ideal way to contact me (even if it's just a misunderstanding of the documentation).